by-student-2017/dft/README.md

 	Maxwell constraction routine is not good !
 - This QSDFT just worked.
 The operation has not been examined in detail yet.
 - I'll leave it here as it may be an important step.
-- The parameters of carbon black BP-280 were used.
+- The parameters of non-graphited carbon black BP-280 were used.